libreobjet/open-guide/en/appendix/illustrations.md

 Illustrations
 =============

-This is the list of illustrations, photos and graphics available in book and their respective license, when available.
+This is the list of illustrations, photos and graphics available in book and their respective license when available.
 {% for picture in book.pictures %}
   1. {{ picture.list_caption }}
 {% endfor %}